 Animals are also important Easter symbols, especially lambs and rabbits.
 The concept of the "lamb of god" refers to Jesus, whose resurrection is an important element of this holiday, while the Easter bunny borrows from German tradition.

-Passover takes place around the time of Easter, and this eight-day celebration is one of three Jewish pilgrimage festivals.
+Also currently taking place, Passover, is an eight-day celebration and one of three Jewish pilgrimage festivals.
 Many families engage in serious spring cleaning efforts in order to rid their homes of yeast-based foods prior to Passover.

 Lambs are important Passover symbols, as they represent the ancient Hebrews’ sacrifice.
 Eggs also appear on the Passover Seder plate, and they’re the first course of the traditional meal.

 Though it’s often considered a holiday for children, Purim is an important reminder of the significance of religious freedom.
-The most prominent symbols of this springtime holiday are hamentaschen, or triangle-shaped pastries.
+The most prominent symbols of this pre-springtime holiday are hamentaschen, or triangle-shaped pastries.

 May 1 marks May Day, a holiday that’s important in many cultures around the globe.
 Though it’s several weeks after the spring equinox, May Day is often considered the beginning of spring in the Northern Hemisphere.